vmstio/vmstio/docus/content/rules/actions.md

 ---
-title: Moderation Actions
+title: Actions Report
 description: High level summary of moderator actions
 ---

-# Moderation Actions
+# Actions Report

 We periodically publish a high level summary of moderator actions on vmst.io.
 These statistics are cumulative starting from when the instance opened on October 6, 2022.